 - The water flow rate (sometimes erroneously described as pressure by plumbers) is too low for a combination boiler (but see low water mains pressure solutions as there are solutions available)

-- Condensing (High efficiency) versions now mandatory in the UK
+- All conventional boilers are now condensing technology, mandatory in the UK

 - Perceived reliability advantage.